akashgosai/SAT-solver/DPLL solver/README.md

-HOW TO RUN THE PROGRAM:
+# HOW TO RUN THE PROGRAM:

 1) Install cython in terminal by the simple command sudo apt install cython
 2) Write down a “compile.py” in the same folder as the file “170212_170278a2.py”	 as follows:
 *********************************************************************

-from distutils.core import setup from distutils.extension import Extension from Cython.Distutils import build_ext
+from distutils.core import setup  <br />
+from distutils.extension import Extension  <br />
+from Cython.Distutils import build_ext  <br />
-#from Cython.Build import cythonize
+#from Cython.Build import cythonize  <br />
 ext_modules = [
     Extension("mymodule1",  ["170212_170278a2.py "]),
-#   ... all your modules that need be compiled ...
+   ... all your modules that need be compiled ...
 ]
 setup(
     name = 'My Program Name',